ahmedzbyr/taealam/tf_modules/datastream/examples/create_ds_stream/README.md

 ##  Destination Configuration

+We first create a `destination_connection_profile` using the `connection_profile` module which can used here.
-There are 2 types of destionation we can wrtie the data to:
+Then there are 2 types of destionation we can wrtie the data to:

 - GCS Bucket
 - BigQuery Dataset.